-6. The values, purpose and goals of the school guides how issues around student behavior, discipline and participation in school activities will be addressed.
+6. The values, purpose and goals of the school informs the approach the school takes with respect to student behavior, discipline and participation in school activities.
 The underlying metaphor here is tolerance and respect - respect for one's self, respect for others and respect for other people's views and opinions.
 This means zero tolerance to intimidation and violence in any shape or form, and includes the use of violent language (swear words, expletives).

 The policies and procedures concerning issues around behavior and discipline will be formulated based on best practice relevant to secondary school education provision.
-They are policies and procedures formulated and approved by the Whanau (i.e. teaching staff, parents, kaumatua and caregivers) aligned to Ministry of Education guidelines.
+They are policies and procedures formulated and approved by the Whanau (i.e. teaching staff, parents, kaumatua and caregivers) aligned to government standards.

-7. There is a culture of student accountability to the Whanau (teaching staff, parents, kaumatua and care-givers); a values driven school culture; tuakana-teina approach where an older student takes responsibility for younger's one's; the positive role modeling, learning environment accompanied by high expectations of each student and the student body as a whole; small manageable classes, excellent teacher student relationships; together with a robust heath education program around personal wellness centered on kaupapa Maori health (tapa wha - the four aspects of a Maori-being namely taha hinengaro, taha tinana, taha wairua and taha whanau), together with quality bullying, drug and alcohol education program and policy, are presented as the most effective means of ensuring a violence free, drug and alcohol free and a safe learning environment for students and the Whanau alike.
+7. There is a culture of student accountability to the Whanau (teaching staff, parents, kaumatua and care-givers); a values driven school culture; tuakana-teina approach where an older student takes responsibility for younger's one's; the positive role modeling, learning environment accompanied by high expectations of each student and the student body as a whole; small manageable classes, excellent teacher student relationships; together with a robust heath education program around personal wellness centered on kaupapa Maori health (tapa wha - the four aspects of a Maori-being namely taha hinengaro, taha tinana, taha wairua and taha whanau), together with quality bullying, drug and alcohol education, is presented as the most effective means of ensuring a violence free, drug and alcohol free and a safe learning environment for students and the Whanau alike.
 All of these factors contribute to a culture of success and inclusiveness within the school.